Skip to main content

 caution

-This will only work if the current CA certficate is valid, not expired and it is used to sign the new leaf certificate.
+This will only work if the current CA certificate is valid, not expired and it is used to sign the new leaf certificate.
 This process may cause some downtime in single deployments, as the service instances are updated with the certificate information.
 If the CA is still valid, there is no downtime on cluster deployments.

 danger